airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-credits.md

 # Manage credits

 Airbyte [credits](https://airbyte.com/pricing) are used to pay for Airbyte resources when you run a sync.

-Credits are purchased on Airbyte Cloud to keep your data flowing without interruption.
+Airbyte Cloud plans start at just $10 per month, with additional charges based on usage.

 ## What are credits?